A lower bound for the genus of a knot using the Links-Gould invariant: Proof of the genus bound

 \subsection{Recovering the genus bound on the (1-1)-tangle}

 Now we will use the (1-1)-tangle diagram described in Figure~\ref{fig:FIG7} to prove Theorem~\ref{thm:MAIN}.
 The main problem we face is that the coefficients in matrices $A$ and $\tilde{A}$, that will ``feed'' the vector we apply to $Q^{U_{q}\mathfrak{gl}(2 \vert 1)^{\sigma} , V_{\alpha}}(T)$ with degree in $q^{\alpha}$, are quite complicated.
 However, we are not interested in the coefficients per se.
 We wish to calculate an upper bound for the span of $LG(K,q,q^{\alpha})$, so in essence we want an upper bound for the highest degree monomial and a lower bound for the lowest degree monomial of the Laurent polynomial in $q^{\alpha}$ that we are considering.
-And naturally we would prefer these bounds not to be too loose.
+And naturally we would prefer these bounds not to be too loose, that is: they imply the genus bound conjectured in \cite{Ko}, and not some weaker version of the bound.

 To do so we will: \begin{itemize} \item first try to simplify matrices $A$ and $\tilde{A}$, and more generally morphisms $b$ and $c$ from the point of view of their action on the span of the resulting Laurent polynomial; \item then try to essentialize the different morphisms at hand as regards their contributions in terms of the highest (lowest) degree monomial in $LG(K,q,q^{\alpha})$. \end{itemize}